Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Experimental setup

-The GaAs sample is Si-doped close to the metal-to-insulator transition (MIT) with $n = 2 \times 10^{16}$~cm$^{-3}$ providing spin dephasing times exceeding $100$~ns at low temperatures \cite{1998Kikkawa-PRL80,2002Dzhioev-PRB66,2007Furis-NJP9}.
-A specimen of 2~mm $\times$ 14~mm $\times$ 350~$\upmu$m with electrical contacts at its ends is mounted in a helium flow cryostat.
-As depicted in Fig. \ref{fig1} (a), electron spins are excited by circularly polarized ps pump-pulses and measured by Faraday rotation $\theta_F$ of time-delayed, linearly polarized probe pulses from a wavelength-tunable Ti:sapphire laser \cite{PhysRevLett.105.246603}.
-Pump and probe pulses are focused to 24~$\upmu$m FWHM spots onto the sample with the pump being positioned at variable distances $\Delta x$ from the probe, allowing for spatio-temporal scans of the spin profile.
+The GaAs sample is Si-doped close to the metal-to-insulator transition (MIT) with $n=2\times10^{16}$~cm$^{-3}$ providing spin dephasing times exceeding $100$~ns at low temperatures \cite{1998Kikkawa-PRL80,1999Kikkawa-Nature397,2002Dzhioev-PRB66,2005Crooker-PRL94,2006Furis-APL89,2007Furis-NJP9}.
+A specimen of $2~\mathrm{mm}\times 14~\mathrm{mm} \times 350~\upmu\mathrm{m}$ with electrical contacts at its ends is mounted in a helium flow cryostat.
+As depicted in Fig.1(a), electron spins are excited and oriented by circularly polarized ps pump pulses (0.5 mW) and probed by Faraday rotation $\theta_F$ of time-delayed, linearly polarized pulses (0.1 mW) from a wavelength-tunable Ti:sapphire laser\cite{PhysRevLett.105.246603}.
+Pump and probe pulses are focused to 24~$\upmu$m FWHM spots onto the sample with the pump being positioned at variable distances $\Delta x$ from the probe, allowing for spatio-temporal scans of the non-equilibrium spin distribution.